 Even in cases where a refusal of a flexible working request can be justified, and is no way discriminatory, the employer runs the risk of losing valuable members of staff who are unable to balance their working life and home life with any existing working pattern.

-Where the employer is able to approve the employee’s request for flexible working in principal, either with or without modifications to the original request, the changes to their terms and conditions must be updated in the contract of employment.
+Where the employer is able to approve the employee’s request for flexible working in principle, either with or without modifications to the original request, the changes to their terms and conditions must be updated in the contract of employment.
 The employer should also discuss with the employee how and when the changes might best be implemented, setting out in writing a statement of the agreed changes, together with a start date.
+This should be put in place as soon as possible, or at the latest 28 days of the request being accepted.

 Additionally, when managing a flexible working arrangement, the employer must not only document the new working pattern, they must also take steps to monitor the arrangement.
 This is about clear communication between the employer and employee, making sure that the new arrangement is working in practice and if further changes need to be made.

-If a flexible working request policy does not yet exist, now is the time to introduce this measure.
-By setting out the law and procedure in writing for making flexible working requests, this can be one of the best ways to help employees understand their rights in this context and how they can expect their request to be dealt with, at least procedurally speaking.
-Each request will still need to be dealt with on a case-by-case basis, but a workplace policy can at least help to instil confidence in staff that any request will be handled fairly and consistently, being given the due consideration that it deserves.
+A flexible working request policy is the foundation of best practice across the organisation.
+By setting out the law and procedure in writing for making flexible working requests, managers are able to deal with requests in a compliant and consistent manner, while employees can understand their rights and how they can expect their request to be dealt with.
+Since each request will still need to be dealt with on a case-by-case basis, a workplace policy can help to instil confidence that any request will be handled fairly and consistently, being given the due consideration that it deserves.

 Need assistance?